Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 Note! you need to `opacity` with `.style()` instead of `.attr()`.

 Note!
-We need to set the initial opacity to 0 then animate this to 1.
+You need to set the initial opacity to 0 then animate this to 1.

 Animate updated elements.
 You can animate all of the attributes this time: